November 20, 2025

 Seriously.
 If you don't believe me, Google it.
 Here's the bribem DOJ's policy:

-This is carefully disguised baffle-gab, designed to hide the real meaning, which is: "If we don't get the same percentage of black congress-creeps as our percentage of the population, *the courts will automatically assume it's a violation of minority voting rights!"*
+This is baffle-gab, designed to hide the real meaning, which is: "If your state doesn't have the same percentage of black congress-critters as their percentage of the population, the DOJ and courts will automatically assume it's due to "vote dilution" and thus violates the Voting Rights Act.

 Oh, I hear some of my Dem friends saying this is a lie, that no prezzy would evah sign such a piece of shit bill into law.
 Really?
 Here's AI's summary: